 A student enrolled in any graduate program must maintain satisfactory progress toward the degree.
 The student is expected to achieve a satisfactory grade ("A" or "B") in all course work attempted for graduate credit.
-A student who receives three "C" grades, or one "F," or a "U" grade in any course will be withdrawn from the university.
-When special circumstances warrant, students may appeal withdrawal by petitioning the Graduate Council.
-The petition must be supported by the Department Chair and Dean of the student's School or College, and forwarded to the Graduate Dean.
-The petition will be forwarded to the Rule and Policies Committee and to the Graduate Council for a decision.
+A student who receives a grade of "C" in at least one-sixth of the programs total credit hours, or one F or U grade in any course will be withdrawn from the university.
+When special circumstances warrant, students may appeal withdrawal by petitioning the department chair and dean of the college or school.